-ensued a holy war, whose objects were plunder and revenge; and then, as the Moslems say, "what happened - happened."
+ensued a holy war, whose objects were plunder and revenge; and then, as the Moslems say, "what happened-happened."

 Our punishments too, how contemptible they must appear to the ferocious barbarians that incurred them.
 The Affghan is detected stealing; he expects to have his right hand chopped off: we lodge him for a few months, in what he considers a luxurious retreat, where he can eat, drink, doze, smoke his pipe, and abuse the Frank in plenary animal satisfaction.
 He covets or appropriates his friend's spouse: instead of perilling life or limb by the deed, he knows that these benevolent fools, his rulers, will do all they can to protect him.
 Overheard blaspheming-a crime for which he would be stoned to death amidst the ferocious exultation of his fellows,-he now can laugh: under our rule sacrilege is not a capital offence.
 He commits murder, and is detected: he expects nothing but a horrible death-to be suspended by the ankles, and chopped in two like a sheep hung up in your butcher's shop, or to be flayed alive-one of the most excruciating tortures that human ingenuity ever devised.
-Resigned to some such end he smiles when he is told that he is only to dangle for an hour at the gallows, without the preliminary of being bastinadoed till sensation by slow degrees is expelled his form.
+Resigned to some such end he smiles when he is told that he is only to dangle for an hour at the gallows, without the prospect of being left there to feed the crows; or that he is simply to be shot without the preliminary of being bastinadoed till sensation by slow degrees is expelled his form.